CSR

 These emissions represent 1.46% of total emissions.

-The goods come from 96% from Europe, they are transported by trucks to supply our stock and our factory in Deux-Sèvres (79).
+The goods come from 96% From Europe, they are transported by truck to supply our stock and our factory in Deux-Sèvres (79).

-Downstream transport (466 tCO2eq) corresponds to delivery by truck to our customers, directly to construction sites or to their sites.
+Downstream transport (466 tCO2eq) corresponds to the delivery by truck to our customers, directly to the construction sites or to their sites.

 Category 4 - Indirect emissions associated with purchased products and services